The young man on the other end of the line sounds annoyed.

 And we parents forget to teach them.

-It’s not hard to teach a child phone manners.
+But it’s not hard to teach a child phone manners.

 We need to teach them to say: